Marvin Jones Jr. Player Prop Bets for NFL Week 14 | Jacksonville vs. Tennessee 12/12/2021

 - Against the Titans, Jones has averaged 85 receiving yards per game over his three career matchups, 47.5 more than his over/under for Sunday's game.

-- In three matchups, Jones has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Titans.
+- In three matchups, Jones has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Titans.

 - Note: Jones' stats vs. Titans date back to 2016.